HealthJoy Connected Navigation Platform

 • It helps us be aware of our progress and track it more frequently since we are regularly discussing progress with the same people.

 • It can help us adhere to the necessary steps.
-If your goal is to reduce screen time in order to improve sleep and your accountability partner is your wife, you’re in the battle together and can help promote healthy habits for one another.
-Or if you’re trying to improve your cardio health, an accountability partner can be the difference between hitting the gym and hitting the couch on a rainy day.
+If your goal is to reduce screen time to improve sleep and your accountability partner is your wife, you’re in the battle together and can help promote healthy habits for one another.
+Or if you’re trying to improve your cardiac health, an accountability partner can be the difference between hitting the gym and hitting the couch on a rainy day.

 Here are a few apps to check out: